Can Cats Eat Tomatoes?

 Also, it’s important to remember that, like humans, cats can have individual sensitivities and allergies.

 While one cat may be fine eating ripe red tomatoes occasionally, another could have an allergic reaction.

-With this in mind, it’s vital that if you do allow your cat to taste ripe tomatoes, you monitor them carefully for any signs of a negative reaction to the food.
+So, it’s vital that if you do let your cat taste ripe tomatoes, you watch them carefully for any signs of a bad reaction to the food.

-If your cat displays unusual behavior or symptoms, you should consult your veterinarian immediately.
+If your cat shows strange behavior or symptoms, you should tell your vet straight away.

 Can Cats Eat Cooked Tomatoes?

 Tomatine is a very stable compound.
 This means that heating will not break it down.

 But, as long as you are cooking ripe red tomatoes, the level of tomatine is likely to be very low.

 Thus, cooked tomatoes in small amounts can be safe for cats.

 Tinned tomatoes can be safe for cats, depending on whether or not they have added ingredients.